 The extent to which patients were involved in the decision making process varied within and between nurses.
 Only 2 nurses were consistent in their practice; other nurses varied their approach to care from one patient to another.
 Nurse behaviour was presented on a continuum of non-involving to involving, with 5 typologies of behaviour.
-Differences in the 5 typologies were related to differences in the social and professional dimensions of interactions.
-(1) Completely involving.
-In …
+Differences in …

 For correspondence: Dr K Luker, School of Nursing, Midwifery & Social Work, University of Manchester, Manchester, UK.

 Source of funding: no external funding.